May 29, 2026

 Advice vs Self-Discovery Counseling mixes guidance with exploration depending on the therapeutic approach.
 Coaching leans heavily toward self-discovery through questions—the client finds their own answers.
 Mentoring commonly includes direct advice, opinions, and recommendations.

 Regulation and Ethics Counseling is tightly regulated with legal protection for titles, strong confidentiality requirements, and formal ethical codes.
 Coaching is guided by professional codes such as ICF ethics but rarely by law; titles are generally unprotected.
-Mentoring is usually informal with organisation-level guidelines, if any.
+Mentoring is usually informal with organization-level guidelines, if any.

 A Practical Example